-General Tip #2 Have No Expectations When it Comes to Emotional Responses
+Tip #2: Have No Expectations When It Comes To Emotional Responses

-(P.S.)
-If they’re feeling nothing, it may be an information overload or a sign that they don’t understand what happened yet.
+(P.S. — If they’re feeling nothing, it may be an information overload or a sign they don’t understand what happened yet.)

 Different Developmental Understanding Levels

-There’s a difference between explaining death to a preschooler, to a third-grader, and a 5th grader.
+There’s a difference between explaining death to a preschooler, a 3rd grader, and a 6th grader.

-It has nothing to do with how good of a parent you are or their coping skills, but more about what their brain can developmentally understand.
-Each age group has its hurdles to get over when it comes to understanding death, which means you may have to have a more in-depth version of the conversation you’re about to have every time someone you know dies.
+It has nothing to do with how good a parent you are or their coping skills, but more about what their brain can developmentally understand.
+Each age group has its hurdles to get over when it comes to understanding death, which means you may have to have a more in-depth version of the conversation each time someone you know dies.

-Explaining death to those under age five is the most difficult.
-Their brains aren’t developed enough to understand the idea of “forever” yet – whether forever be good or bad.
+Explaining death to those under age five can be difficult.
+Their brains aren’t developed enough to understand the idea of “forever” yet — and whether forever is good or bad.

 When you talk to very young children about death, be very clear that the person is not coming back.
 They are gone and no longer living or breathing on earth.

-It sounds harsh, but it’s the groundwork you have to lay to children to understand the idea of permanence.
+It sounds harsh, but it’s the groundwork you have to lay for children to understand the idea of permanence.

-You’ll likely have to keep answering questions and reminding them that the person isn’t coming back, which can be detrimental to your grieving process.
+You’ll likely have to keep answering questions and reminding them the person is gone, which can be detrimental to your own grieving process.
 No one said this was going to be easy.

-Once you’re five or so, you can start wrapping your head around the idea of permanence or “forever.”
+Once they’re five or so, they can start wrapping their head around the idea of permanence or “forever.”
 But that doesn’t mean the idea of someone never coming back is any less confusing or upsetting.

 If there’s a memorial and you’re bringing your child, give them some feeling of control in the situation.
-Whether that’s helping you pick out the right vessel out of all the wood cremation urns you have to choose from, or deciding what they want to wear to the service.
+Whether that’s helping you pick out the right cremation urn, a poem or special memories to share, a flower arrangement to display, or simply deciding what they want to wear to the service.

-The idea that we all die makes us (even adults) feel helpless and out of control, so empowering them in some way will help them cope.
+The idea that we all die makes us (even adults) feel helpless and out of control, so empowering them in some way at this time can help them cope.

 How to Talk to Kids About Death: Start Slow, Be Clear

-You don’t have to introduce the idea that everyone dies, life is fragile, and that they’ll never see grandma again all in one conversation.
+You don’t have to introduce the idea that everyone dies, life is fragile, and they’ll never see Grandma again all in one conversation.

 While you don’t want to hide the news, you also don’t want to overwhelm your child.

-There’s no one right way on how to talk to kids about death, but listening, being empathetic, and talking about your feelings will help.
+There’s no one right way to talk to kids about death, but listening, being empathetic, and talking about your feelings will help.